Vuletin/AI_Agents/README.md

 ---

+## 🌐 Live Demo

+* **Test the app yourself::** [vuletin.github.io/weather-app](https://vuletin.github.io/weather-app](https://churn-predict-201952810935.europe-central2.run.app)
+* Deployment & CI

+This project is continuously integrated with **Google Cloud Build**.
+Each push to the `main` branch automatically triggers a build that packages the app into a Docker container and prepares it for deployment on **Google Cloud Run**.

+---

 ## 🚀 Overview

 **Churn Predict** is a machine learning web application that analyzes customer data and predicts churn probability in real time.